prikhi/AcornAccounting/docs/source/setup.rst

 * ``base`` - minimum requirements needed to run the application
 * ``test`` - requirements necessary for running the test suite
-* ``local`` - development prerequisites such as the the debug toolbar and documentation builders
+* ``local`` - development prerequisites such as the debug toolbar and documentation builders
 * ``production`` - all packages required for real world usage

 A set of dependencies may be installed via `pip`_: